 Victims of abuse including sexual assault, institutional abuse, clerical abuse, childhood abuse, or sexual abuse or harassment in the workplace are protected both by the criminal law and the civil law.
-Victims have the right to seek compensation through the courts.
+Victims have the right to pursue legal action through the courts.

 Assessing your Situation